harrisonde/cookies/readme.md

 A light weight vanilla JavaScript plugin to set, get and remove cookies.

 ####How Cookies Works
 Cookies.js is dependency free plugin that remembers information about a user.
-When a user visits a wab page Cookies.js can store data about that user.
+When a user visits a web page Cookies.js can store data about that user.

 ####Parameters
 | Parameter        | Default           | Definition  |